jonsim/shutils/README.md

                 [-s [{minimal,basic,basic-grid,fancy,fancy-grid,html}]]
                 [file]

-Takes input on stdin, splits it on a delimiter and tabulates it into rows and columns.
+Takes input from a file or stdin, splits it into rows and columns on respective delimiters and prints the result in a table in a number of formats and styles.

 positional arguments:
   file                  The file to read.
 May be ommitted to read from stdin.